AdaCore/spark2014/docs/ug/gnatprove.rst

 ================  ========================
 Proof Objective   Elements of the array are updated according to
                   specified positions and with specified component values.
-Loop Behaviour    Loops over (a range of) array elements and assigns the
+Loop Behavior     Loops over (a range of) array elements and assigns the
                   specified positions to values.
 Loop Invariant    Every element assigned so far has been assigned at the
                   specified position and value.